technofocus-pte/aoaidepth/Labguides/Use case 11-Build and deploy a question and answer copilot with prompt flow in Azure AI Studio/Use case 11 - Build and deploy a question and answer copilot with prompt flow in Azure AI Studio.md

-# Lab 5 - Creating a Custom AI Agent with Azure AI Foundry and search integration
+# Use case 11 - Build and deploy a question and answer copilot with prompt flow in Azure AI Studio

 **Estimated time: 45 min**